DID YOU KNOW BACTERIA FROM THE GUMS CAN CAUSE HEART DISEASE?

 See your dentist if you suspect you have gum disease.
 The sooner you treat it the better; early intervention to treat gum diseases can ensure the health and longevity of your teeth.

-- It provides a deeper and more thorough cleaning as it eliminates bacteria from your mouth and infected tissue and promote healing and reduction in the space between the gum and the tooth.
+• It provides a deeper and more thorough cleaning as it eliminates bacteria from your mouth and infected tissue and promotes healing and reduction in the space between the gum and the tooth.

 Areas below the gum line, where gum tissue has detached from the teeth, are not accessible to clean, and so harmful bacteria can easily proliferate.
 These bacteria cause inflammation of the tissues, resulting in sensitivity, bleeding, and pain.
 You could even begin losing teeth.